agutiernc/nyc-citi-bike-insights/dlt_data_load/README.md

 - **Schema Handling:** With dlt and PyArrow, we can efficiently handle mixed data types within columns and adjust the schema accordingly.
 This flexibility ensures data integrity and consistency throughout the pipeline.

-- **Integration with dbt:** dlt provides a seamless integration with dbt through its *dbt runner*,].
+- **Integration with dbt:** dlt provides a seamless integration with dbt through its *dbt runner*.
 This allows us to leverage dbt for data transformations, in Step 7, without the need for a separate dbt Cloud account or installing dbt Core locally. dlt takes care of the necessary configurations, making the setup process more streamlined.

 - **GCS Configuration:** dlt simplifies the configuration of Google Cloud Storage (GCS) settings, making it easier to connect and interact with GCS.